bobanetwork/boba_legacy/boba_examples/nft_bridging/README.md

 This example will walk you through the process of bridging any L2 native ERC721 to L1 (Ethereum) and also bridging them back to L2.

 This example is towards bridging in/out a Layer-2 native ERC721 (meaning a NFT originally deployed to L2 Boba).
-However, the bridge can support the same features with Layer-1 NFTs as well, for which please refer to the [more elaborate documentation - here](../../packages/boba/contracts/contracts/bridges/README.md)
+However, the bridge can support the same features with Layer-1 NFTs as well, for which please refer to the [more elaborate documentation](../../packages/boba/contracts/contracts/bridges/README.md).

 ## Quickstart - Rinkeby